 So, the hills.
 The course was an out and back, so I would get to experience the hills twice.
 The first half of the race wasn’t too bad.
 Really, up until about mile 8, I was at a pace to finish around 2:15 or so.
 Then there was:

 That. hill. was. death.
 That was pretty much the end of my race.
 I was able to hold out for a little bit after running up that hill, but from about mile 9 on, I pretty much only ran on the downhills.
 My poor legs were just dead.
 It was pitiful.

 Luckily, I got some mid-race motivation!
-Katie and her husband were out on the race course cheering for people right after a *giant* stretch of uphill.
+A couple of friends were out on the race course cheering for people right after a *giant* stretch of uphill.
 I definitely needing some motivation, so it was good to see them =)

 Anyways, I finally made it to the finish, in 2:28-ish, which is better than I could have hoped for considering how much I walked!
 Considering how little I ran last week because of being sick, plus the heat, and the tough course, I’m not too bummed about the time.
 I glad I finished!
 Instead of finishers medals, they gave out these ceramic coaster things: